 The comprehensive educational approach was first taken in 1990 (MD Program 90) when the school introduced the problem-based learning (PBL) and medical communication (interview) curricula.
-The communication curriculum later evolved into the attitude/ethics/professionalism education program called the Human Relations curriculum.
+The communication curriculum later evolved into the attitude/ethics/professionalism education program called the practicing "Sincerity and Compassion".
 The discipline-based education became integrated education in 1994 (MD Program 94).
 Integrated education teaches both normal (basic) and abnormal (clinical) status of the human body based on organ systems and life cycle.
 After continuous improvement of the curriculum, a new curriculum was introduced in 2011 (MD Program 2011), which is the current educational model.
-While MD Program 2011 conserves the concepts of the integrated curriculum, PBL, and Human Relations, the new program further addresses outcome-based curriculum, community-based medical practice, scientific and critical thinking and approaches, and characteristics of women doctors.
+While MD Program 2011 conserves the concepts of the integrated curriculum, PBL, and practicing "Sincerity and Compassion", the new program further addresses outcome-based curriculum, community-based medical practice, scientific and critical thinking and approaches, and characteristics of women doctors.

 Simultaneously, outcome/road map evaluation is practiced as a formative assessment.